 Learning and memory are closely linked.
-The modal model of memory includes several stages, which depend on paying attention and being mentally engaged:
+The modal model of memory includes several stages that depend on paying attention and being mentally engaged:

 - Try thinking about the material (comparing, analyzing, processing), to keep the material in your conscious mind

-Stage 2.
-Storing information for later use (different types of storage: Short-term and Long-term memory***)
+Storing information for later use (Short-term and Long-term memory)